What is Your Implicit Content Strategy in One Sentence?

 What is your one sentence content strategy now and how will you change it in future?
 Please add it in the comment section!

 Last updated: March 19th, 2017.
 Fixed some readability issues and removed a confusing sentence that got quoted wrongly.
 Clarified the main points of the article.
-Change teaser image.
+Changed teaser image.